zirafinjezik/certifications/README.md

 This repository showcases my professional certifications across localization, translation technology, CAT tools, artificial intelligence, machine learning, cloud computing, and data.

+## How this maps to the work

+- **Evaluating Translation through MQM** and the LQA courses are the foundation for the [MQM Error Scorer](https://mqm.zirafinjezik.hr) and the [LQA training game](https://game.zirafinjezik.hr).
+- **Continuous Localization with Crowdin** and the QA/tooling track feed directly into [loc-qa-pipeline](https://github.com/zirafinjezik/loc-qa-pipeline), a CI gate for string tables.
+- The **video game localization** track (ProZ, memoQ, TranslaStars) backs the game specialization across all of it.
+- The **AI/ML and data** credentials support the data annotation and LLM evaluation side of my services.

+Everything linked above is live and open source.

 ## 1.0 Translation, Localization & Language Industry

 ### 1.1 Core Translation & Language Skills